nanvel/gold_ledger/docs/plan.md

   - [ ] remove files in the s3 bucket!
   - [ ] remove dev from pulumi
 - [ ] download products/payments/activities csv
+- [ ] do not allow payment if there is no products yet
+- [ ] description in index.html

 Security:
 - [ ] backup secrets and keys